SystemAgainst/ActiveBox/README.md

 # ActiveBox
 The first full-fledged frontend project

-There is an agency that specialize on creating website/landing on the site.
+There is an agency that specialize on creating website/landing.
 The site includes adaptive versions for different types of devices.
 For development was used VS code 2019 and html/css/js (JQuery).

 This project can be addicted by connection to database and development of backend.
 Also, this projet was created by copy-paste way with me.
 The main source of information was pointed out bellow.